kyledkearney/trivia-game/README.md

 ### About

 Originially built as a static site with 10 questions and a timer.
 It was using html, css, and Javascript.
 Currently working to redevelop it.
-My intention is to make a small project that I can obsess oer the smallest detail and make it perfect.
+My intention is to make a small project that I can obsess over the smallest detail and make it perfect.

 ### New build list
 - Vue.js